 Click the icons to see what our customers had to say.

-At Lowcountry Foundation Repair we are the local expert basement and crawl space repair contractor.
+At Lowcountry Foundation and Crawl Space Repair we are the local expert basement and crawl space repair contractor.
 Whether your home is experiencing foundation cracks, water in your crawl space or a damp basement, we are the skilled contractors to repair your home right the first time.
-For a FREE no-obligation basement waterproofing, foundation repair, crawl space repair estimate in Charleston, SC, please fill out the form to the right and Lowcountry Foundation Repair will contact you shortly.
+For a FREE no-obligation basement waterproofing, foundation repair, crawl space repair estimate in Charleston County, SC, please fill out the form to the right and Lowcountry Foundation and Crawl Space Repair will contact you shortly.

 Meredith G. of North Charleston, SC was experiencing sagging floors about 10 feet long in one of the hallways of her home.
 The support joists and insulation beneath her floors were beginning to droop, causing her floors to sink along with them.